sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

     status='5' High Temperature,
     status='6' Bad cable.

-However, multiple errors could exists at the same time.
+However, multiple errors could exist at the same time.
 For example, a module can be unsupported cable and high temperature.
 The new transceiver event will be described in a bitmap.
 New transceiver definition below.

     bit 32  : 0=SFP removed, 1=SFP inserted,
     bit 31  : 0=OK, 1=I2C bus stuck,